cudmore/homecage/docs/docs/videowall.md

 ## Example

-This example shows controlling one Raspberry Pi.
+This example shows controlling three Raspberry Pi computers, each running homecage.
 Any number of Raspberry Pi camera systems can be added with the 'Add Server' button.
+The videowall allows each Pi to be independently controlled.

 <IMG SRC="../img/videowall.png">